Staff and Board

 Zavé Martohardjono | senior Communications Officer

 Zavé received a B.A. in International Relations with a focus in Political Economy from Brown University in 2006.
 While studying development, he became interested in new media outlets as platforms for political education and organizing.
 Returning to New York City, he began working in video production and youth-media training alongside the filmmakers of New Children/New York.
 He then went on to study Writing and Directing Documentary at the City College of New York, receiving his M.F.A. in 2009.
-Zavé has since worked professionally as a producer, director, shooter, editor, and webcasting technician for documentary film projects, grassroots organizations, individual artists, and corporate clients both in freelance positions and as Associate Producer and Editor at Zeitbyte Digital Media.
-He has also been involved in media-activist and arts projects as an artist, curator, and producer, collaborating with the MIX Queer Experimental Film Festival, P.S.1, FIERCE, Into the Neon, Accidental Movement, Theater Transgression, and the EMERGENYC program at the Hemispheric Institute at NYU.
+Prior to working at Astraea, Zavé worked professionally as a producer, director, shooter, editor, and webcasting technician for documentary film projects, grassroots organizations, individual artists, and corporate clients both in freelance positions and as Associate Producer and Editor at Zeitbyte Digital Media.
+Apart from non-profit communications, he works in the arts and in media activism as an artist, curator, and producer, and has collaborating with the MIX Queer Experimental Film Festival, P.S.1, FIERCE, Into the Neon, Accidental Movement, Theater Transgression, and the EMERGENYC program at the Hemispheric Institute at NYU.

 Joy Michael | Senior Accountant